 Box 1.
 Gain on personal property sale.
-In general, income from the sale of personal property is sourced according to the residence of the seller; see section 865.
+In general, income from the sale of personal property is sourced according to the residence of the seller; see section 865(a).
 If the partnership sells nondepreciable personal property (other than inventory and certain intangible property), you, the partner, are treated as the seller.
-Therefore, you'll need to determine the source of the gain reported on Part II, line 1, column (f).
+Therefore, you'll need to determine the source of the gain reported in Part II, line 1, column (f).
 In general, if you're a U.S. citizen or resident alien individual, the gain is U.S. source.
-However, a U.S. citizen or resident alien individual with a tax home as defined in section 911(d)(3) in a foreign country is treated as a nonresident if an income tax of at least 10% is imposed by and paid to a foreign country regarding such sale; see section 865(g)(2).
+However, as outlined in section 865(g), a U.S. citizen or resident alien individual with a tax home as defined in section 911(d)(3) in a foreign country is treated as a nonresident if an income tax of at least 10% is imposed by and paid to a foreign country regarding such sale; see section 865(g)(2).
 See also sections 865(e)(1) and 865(h) for other sourcing provisions for which the information provided in box 1 may be helpful.
+See section 865 for exceptions to the general sourcing rule.